Quitch/AI-Bugfixes/README.md

 - Removes unnecessary economy checks from Titan builds.
 - Builds the Atlas Titan.
 - Builds the Ares Titan.
-- Uncaps its Drifter Hover Tank builds when there is no land route.
+- Uncaps the Drifter Hover Tank build ratio when there is no land route.
 - Prevents the creation of naval fleets consisting of only Barracuda Naval Barges.

 ### What It Doesn't Do